christinerose/gibbr.org/blog/hillingar/index.md

 Setting up a glue record with our registrar pointing `ns1.gibbr.org` to the IP address of our DNS-hosting machine allows anyone to use our authoritative server via their resolver.

-As you might notice, however, this is running the venerable bind written in C.
+As you might notice, however, this is running the venerable bind^[https://www.isc.org/bind/] written in C.
-As an alternative, using functional high-level type-safe programming languages to create network applications can greatly benefit safety and usability whilst maintaining performant execution[@madhavapeddyMelangeCreatingFunctional2007a].
+As an alternative, using functional high-level type-safe programming languages to create network applications can greatly benefit safety and usability whilst maintaining performant execution[@madhavapeddyMelangeCreatingFunctional2007].
 One such language is OCaml.

-The MirageOS project is a deployment method for these OCaml programs[@madhavapeddyUnikernelsLibraryOperating2013a].
+The MirageOS project is a deployment method for these OCaml programs[@madhavapeddyUnikernelsLibraryOperating2013].
 Instead of running them as a traditional Unix process, we instead create a specialised 'unikernel' operating system to run the application, which allows dead code elimination improving security with smaller attack surfaces and improved efficiency.

 However, to deploy a Mirage unikernel with NixOS one has to use the imperative deployment methodologies native to the OCaml ecosystem, eliminating the benefit of reproducible systems that Nix gives us.